-When you come to Japan and perhaps stay in an Airbnb apartment, have you ever wondered what those buttons on the remote controls for?
+When you come to Japan and perhaps stay in an Airbnb apartment, have you ever wondered what those buttons on the remote control for?
 Have you been in situations where the temperature of the room was a little too extreme, but you can do nothing except turn off the air conditioner?
 Or after a long day of travel, you just want to relax and watch some tv, but you can’t figure out how to watch a single thing?

-Because of the wide variety of functions, there are usually so many remote controls and buttons for electrical appliance in Japan.
+Because of the wide variety of functions, there are usually so many remote controls and buttons for electrical appliances in Japan.
 Sometimes, it just gets confusing to understand how to use these electrical appliances.
 In this article, I am going to teach you the usage of each button on my air conditioner & TV

 As you can see, this is an example of a remote controller for the air conditioner!
 There are two layers of buttons.
-Usually you just need to use the buttons on the upper layer.
+Usually, you just need to use the buttons on the upper layer.
 If you want to make more detailed adjustments, you can dive into the second layer.
 Every remote controller varies, so I will explain some of the main buttons that appear in most remote controllers.

 Rough Adjustments Using the First Layer:

 - 快適おまかせ(Kaitekiomakase): おまかせ(Omakase) is a Japanese phrase that means “I will leave it to you”.
 So, it means that if you press this button, you will let the air conditioner do the settings for you.
 The air conditioner will then detect the temperature and humidity of the room and will adjust itself to the most comfortable setting.
 If you think the buttons are a little too complicated, just press this button and let it do the rest!